 Diversity in leadership

-Robert Walters and Totaljobs research shows a quarter of women feel the current composition of their employer’s management team negatively impacts their chance of reaching a more senior level.
+Robert Walters research shows a quarter of women feel the current composition of their employer’s management team negatively impacts their chance of reaching a more senior level.
 This challenge seems to impact women at Senior Manager level particularly – with a third of women stating that a lack of diversity negatively impacts the confidence they have in their role within the company.
 This figure is 30% higher than men who feel the same.

 Habiba Khatoon, Director at Robert Walters states, "A lack of diversity at board-level, whether it be ethnic, gender or age, creates an invisible barrier and disillusionment for under-represented groups who believe it isn’t possible to advance at that organisation.”